Anomalous universal quantum transport in 2D asymptotic quasiperiodic system

-The above results show that the 2D incommensurate Hall systems are effectively resulted from the interplay effect between relaxation and commensurate magnetic flux.
-Further discussions are followed.
-First, $\Gamma_{c2}$ decays exponentially as $q$ increases, so a tiny $\Gamma$ drives the commensurate Hall system to be effectively quasiperiodic at relatively large $q$.
-Further, for incommensurate flux at the limit $q\rightarrow\infty$, the conductivity $\sigma_{yy}$ vanishes at zero relaxation but is finite for $\Gamma>0$.
-Finally, in the large $\Gamma>\Gamma_{c1}$ regime, the bulk reenters metallic phase generically, even the Fermi energy is inside the band gap for the QHE regime [insert of Fig.~\ref{fig: 0Tsigma}].

-\em Edge transport.--Now we investigate the quantum transport contributed by edge states in finite size system (of lengths $L_{x,y}$), which correspond to the bulk topology.
-Unlike the conventional symmetric case, the localization of edge states in the current system is sharply contrast in different directions.
-The localization length $\xi_d$ may be dominated by two different aspects -- the topological gap $E_g$ or the quasiperiodicity.
-In particular, $\xi_y$ is independent of the gap $E_g$, but dominated by the quasiperiodicity in the $y$-direction, so the edge state sits within a unit cell nearest to the boundary, resulting $\xi_y \sim q$.
-Analytically, we found that, for $q\gg 1$ and $E_g \ll q^{-1} t_x$~\cite{SM},
+\em Edge transport.--Now we turn to quantum transport contributed by edge states in a finite size system.
+The localization length $\xi_d$, characterizing the spatial distribution of the edge states along $d$-direction, may be dominated by two different aspects -- the topological gap $E_g$ or the quasiperiodicity.
+Similarly, we consider $t_x>t_y$.
+The edge states at $x$-boundary exhibit conventional behavior with $\xi_x \propto E_g^{-1}$, as the system is extended in the $x$-direction [Figs. \ref{fig: edge}(a,b)].
+The localization length $\xi_y$ of edge states in the $y$-boundary may be dominated by the bulk gap $E_g$ or the AQP quantified by $q$.
+In most cases that $E_g$ is small ($E_g \ll q^{-1} t_x$), the universal scaling with exponential decay of the bulk versus $q$ in the $y$-direction determines that $\xi_y\propto q$, and we analytically find~\cite{SM}